SiliconValleyInternship-Lambda/Blooming/README.md

 # Image Style Transfer

-- This project is changing the image style you want.
+- This project is changing the image style to the style you want.
 - 2021 Silicon Velley Winter Online Internship

 ## Install